wenxin-c/tp/docs/UserGuide.md

 Format: `like INDEX`

-Note that the users are supposed to at least `get` a set of questions before liking them.
+Note that the users are supposed to at least `get` a set of questions or use `prev` command to review the previous set before liking them.
 Index parameter is limited to integer 1-5 as only 5 questions will be generated in every random set.

 Example of usage: